This topic applies to: ✓ .NET Core SDK 1.x ✓ .NET Core SDK 2.x

 dotnet test [<PROJECT>] [-a|--test-adapter-path] [--blame] [-c|--configuration] [--collect] [-d|--diag] [-f|--framework] [--filter] [-l|--logger] [--no-build] [--no-restore] [-o|--output] [-r|--results-directory] [-s|--settings] [-t|--list-tests] [-v|--verbosity] dotnet test [-h|--help]

 dotnet test command is used to execute unit tests in a given project.
 The

 dotnet test command launches the test runner console application specified for a project.
 The test runner executes the tests defined for a unit test framework (for example, MSTest, NUnit, or xUnit) and reports the success or failure of each test.
+If all tests are successful, the test runner returns 0 as an exit code; otherwise if any test fails, it returns 1.
 The test runner and the unit test library are packaged as NuGet packages and are restored as ordinary dependencies for the project.

 Test projects specify the test runner using an ordinary

 <PackageReference> element, as seen in the following sample project file:

 <Project Sdk="Microsoft.NET.Sdk"> <PropertyGroup> <TargetFramework>netcoreapp2.1</TargetFramework> </PropertyGroup> <ItemGroup> <PackageReference Include="Microsoft.NET.Test.Sdk" Version="15.0.0" /> <PackageReference Include="xunit" Version="2.2.0" /> <PackageReference Include="xunit.runner.visualstudio" Version="2.2.0" /> </ItemGroup> </Project>

 Path to the test project.
 If not specified, it defaults to current directory.